-For the second month in a row, the tenth of the month landed weird for me.
-This time, I did try to document the day, but was unsuccessful.
+Again, I tried to document the tenth of the month, but was unsuccessful.
 I try not to talk about my real job too much on the blog — for my own privacy and the confidentiality of our clients — but I’m sure I’ve mentioned here that I’m a litigation paralegal.
 I’ve been in trial much of the last two weeks, so my posts have been less frequent and I’ve been absent from social media.
 I tried snapping a few iPhone photos on the tenth, but there wouldn’t have been anything to share except less than amazing takeout and my walks to and from the courthouse.
 What do you say we talk about March 11th instead?

 It was the first day I had been home for a substantial amount of time in weeks.
 I had big plans to sleep late [it was a Saturday], but the smell of coffee snuck under the crack of my door and I met my mom in the sunroom for a few hours of quiet.
 I drank a few cups of coffee and snuggled under an electric blanket while I read this book.
 It was my Book of the Month choice for March and did not disappoint.
 I’m pretty sure I’ll be sharing it for this month’s Collaboreads post, but the jury is still out.

 My mom ran to the grocery store and made it home long before anyone was even ready for breakfast.
 She whipped up pigs in a blanket and we all sat around eating and laughing for another hour.
 It was so good for my soul to spend a few hours at home with nothing on my agenda.